agonzalezro/python-opensubtitles/README.md

     ...     assert type(url) == str

+## Download of subtitles

+Download subtitles from opensubtitles.org:

+    >>> data = ost.download_subtitles([id_subtitle], override_filenames={'id_subtitle': 'output_filename.srt'}, output_directory='PATH/TO/DIR', extension='srt')
+    >>> assert type(data) == dict

+The only required parameter is a list of IDs of subtitle files.

+The optional parameters include an option to override the original file names of the subtitle files, the provision of a specific download directory and the subtitle type in the form of the file extension (if the original file names are kept).

+Note that OpenSubtitles restricts downloads of subtitle files to 20 at a time.

 ## Check if subtitle hash exists.

 Check if multiple subtitles exist on opensubtitles.org at once by passing the MD5 hash of all subtitle files as parameter.